 Chiang Khong To Chiang Rai is 2 hours 15 minutes by bus and car.

 Mae Fah Luang is the name of Chiang Rai International Airport.
 The airport is located about 8 km from the Chiang Rai city centre.
-The airport handles over 500,000 passengers, 3,900 flights and 2,700 tons of cargo every year.
+The airport handles over 500,000 passengers, 3,900 flights and 2,700 tons of cargo annually.

 An airport city loop bus will take you into Chiang Rai city.